 #Step 3: Blending In The Exposure

-Once you’ve found a mask to use, the rest is pretty simple.
+Once you’ve found a mask, the rest is pretty straightforward.

-I prefer the latter because it gives me more control over the blended effect.
+I prefer the latter because it gives me more control over where to blend and its opacity.

 - Video tutorials by Sean Bagshaw